 If a shareholder directs the persons named in the form of proxy to vote for or against or to withhold from voting, the shares represented by the persons named in the form of proxy will be voted accordingly on a ballot or otherwise.
-In the absence of any such direction, the management representatives named in the form of proxy will vote the shares: (i) for the election of directors; (ii) for the appointment of the auditors; (iii) for the approval of amendments to the 2010 Stock Option Plan and to ratify the grant of an aggregate of 3,096,030 stock options thereunder; and (iv) for the advisory resolution on the Corporation's approach to executive compensation.
-A simple majority of the votes cast at the Meeting is required to pass the advisory resolution (iv).
+In the absence of any such direction, the management representatives named in the form of proxy will vote the shares: (i) for the election of directors; (ii) for the appointment of the auditors; and (iii) for the advisory resolution on the Corporation's approach to executive compensation.
 The accompanying form of proxy confers discretionary authority upon the persons named therein with respect to amendments or variations to the matters discussed above and other matters which properly come before the Meeting.
 Management knows of no such amendments or variations, or of any matters to come before the Meeting other than the matters referred to in the Notice of Meeting.